Voyrox/Qube/README.md

     # Optional: Enable network isolation for the container.
     isolated: false

+    # Optopnal: Add Enviromental variables to the container.
+    enviroment:
+      - SUPER_TOKEN = "1234567890abcdefghijklmnopqrstuvwxyz"

+    # Optional: Volumes to mount into the container.
+    volumes:
+      - host_path: "/path/on/host"
+        container_path: "/path/in/container"

     # Optional: Enable debug mode for more verbose output.
     debug: false
   ```